Google Translate Disclaimer

 Supporting Resources:

-While student nutrition programs can help to improve food access for students, they do not solve the problem of household food insecurity which is inadequate or insecure access to food at the household-level due to financial constraints.
+While student nutrition programs and community food programs can help to improve food access for students, they do not solve the problem of household food insecurity which is inadequate or insecure access to food at the household-level due to financial constraints.
+Income solutions to address food insecurity are also needed.
+Learn more about household food insecurity and what you can do to take action.

 A healthy school includes activities that promote a positive food and nutrition environment.
 Consider the following activities as part of your health and well-being action plan: